Migrant shelter made of shipping containers opens in France's Calais

 Migrants will have to register to live inside the shelter perimeter fence, with access controlled by handprint technology.
 Some of them told Reuters they were suspicious of this set-up.

-Inayat, 25, who travelled from Afghanistan, and David, 17, from Eritrea, said they would not check in because they still wanted to reach Britain as soon as possible.
+Inayat, 25, who traveled from Afghanistan, and David, 17, from Eritrea, said they would not check in because they still wanted to reach Britain as soon as possible.

 "Once you are in there (shelter), they will not let you go out," Abdullah said.